VladTheImpaler32/experiments/README.md

 ### p5.js
 A collection of random p5.js creations and ideas.
 Curious about physics simulations and generative art.
+See them [here](https://vladtheimpaler32.github.io/experiments/p5.js/)

 ### matplotlib
 trying to make a visual representation of sin and cos with python, realized there was a way easier way than I was trying to do it, and gave up